rmorshea/spectate/docs/source/usage/basics.rst

 Spectate defines three main constructs:

-1. :class:`models <spectate.mvc.base.Model>` - objects which get modified by the user.
+1. :class:`models <spectate.base.Model>` - objects which get modified by the user.

-2. :func:`views <spectate.mvc.base.view>` - functions which receives change events.
+2. :func:`views <spectate.base.view>` - functions which receives change events.

-3. :class:`controls <spectate.mvc.base.Control>` - private attributes of a model which produces change events.
+3. :class:`controls <spectate.base.Control>` - private attributes of a model which produces change events.

-Since the :mod:`mvc <spectate.mvc>` module already provides some basic models for us you don't need to worry about :class:`controls <spectate.mvc.base.Control>` yet.
-Let's begin by considering a builtin :class:`~spectate.mvc.models.Dict` model.
+Since the :mod:`mvc <spectate>` module already provides some basic models for us you don't need to worry about :class:`controls <spectate.base.Control>` yet.
+Let's begin by considering a builtin :class:`~spectate.models.Dict` model.
 We can instantiate this object just as we would with a standard :class:`dict`:

 .. code-block:: python